barryhughes1/lightning-checkbox-group/README.md

 and SAVE!

-14. Now add a handler to detect a change in the 'checkboxes' attribute
+STEP 14.
+Now add a handler to detect a change in the 'checkboxes' attribute

 ```
     <!-- STEP 14.
 Detect a change in the checkboxes attribute -->